QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-11-07-Durable Functions.md

 **Security**

-APIs are secured by the same Microsoft Entra configuration as used for the main DevPortal website.
+APIs are secured by the same Microsoft Entra/AAD B2C configuration as used for the main DevPortal website.

 ~~~~